 - In a large heavy bottom pot on the stove, start by rendering the sliced bacon over medium heat.
 (Starting it in a cold pan on the stove will allow the fat to cook off.)
 This takes about 10 minutes.
 When the bacon bits are crispy, remove from the pan, set aside.

 - After you've removed the bacon bits from the pan add a tablespoon of olive oil.
 Add the lamb/flour mixture.
 Pour it all into the pan.
-Spread it in an even layer and cooker until the lamb cubes are golden brown.
-Remove them from the pan.
+Spread it in an even layer and cooker.
+Brown lamb until it's golden brown.
+Remove the browned meat from the pan.

 - Next add the tomato paste and California Figs to the pan, scraping the bottom of the pan and "toasting" the tomato paste and figs.